 Flood Zones and Water Damage

 You should be aware of whether or not a property is in a flood zone, and if it is, when was the last time that neighborhood or property experience any level of flooding.
+This is especially true when evaluating San Marcos homes for sale, as the area is known to experience major flooding of residential areas.
 Do your research to see what steps the city has taken to deter flooding, if any at all.
 If you do decide to move forward on a property in a flood zone, be sure to get a quote on insurance as this will likely be required for your mortgage and will be an added expense.
 Start your research by using the FEMA Flood Map Service to search an address for flood risk.

 High Turnover Rate

 Before you commit to owning a property, you will want to find out what the turnover rate has been for previous owners.
 Your real estate agent should have access to this information, or you can try searching yourself through websites like Zillow.
 If people have bought and sold a property every few years, you might want to do some digging as to why people have not been motivated to keep it.
 This might take a little bit of investigative work on your end, but it will be worth it.
 Reasons for high turnover could be because of local crime, too much road noise, high traffic, and more.
 Spending a little time in the area, during daytime and nighttime hours, could go a long way in informing you more about your potential investment.